troy-c137/troy-c137/README.md

 ### Hey there, my name is Troy!
-### I have a wide variety of interests, but I love to learn about developments in artificial intelligence, machine learning, the cloud environment, cybersecurity, human-computer interfaces, and robotics.
+### I have a wide variety of interests, but I love to learn about developments in artificial intelligence, machine learning, the cloud environment, cybersecurity, robotics, computer vision, graphics, animation, and game design.
 ### I'm currently working as a Full Stack Software Engineer for MSPCFO, a financial data analytics platform.
-### On the side, I'm developing my personal website and developing other projects to practically apply my perpetually evolving skill set.
+### On the side, I'm constantly developing my personal website and other projects to practically apply the various things I get my hands on.
 ### Over time, I'll be posting the projects I work on, whether they're derived from personal projects, tasks from work, or ideas I gain from problems in my classes at school.
 I'm always open to feedback no matter what it may be, so if you see a way I can improve my code, then please let me know!
 ### Also, I'd love to help contribute to any open-source software that you have, so please send it my way!

-Please send any business-related or open-source collab inquiries to: troyc137@gmail.com
+Please send any business-related or open-source collab inquiries to: troywarshaw@proton.me

 <!--
 **troy-c137/troy-c137** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.